Amarnath Yatra – Holy Hindu pilgrimages dedicated to Lord Shiva.

 It is advisable to get a thorough medical checkup done before leaving for the journey as the trying conditions can be extremely difficult for people with low levels of physical fitness.
 The climate is extremely cold and heavy woolens including protective clothes from rain should be carried along.
 It is recommended to drink lots of water during the trek and take short breaks to avoid dehydration.

 By Air: Srinagar is the nearest airport to reach Amarnath.
 Daily flights connect

 Srinagar with Jammu and Delhi.

-By Road : State transport buses ply regularly between Jammu and Srinagar as well as other neighbouring cities.
-Jammu is situated at a distance of 315 km from Pahalgam, a distance which can be covered by taxis or buses.
-Buses are available at the tourist reception centre located at Raghunath Bazaar.
+By Road: State transport buses ply regularly between Jammu and Srinagar as well as other neighboring cities.
+Jammu is situated at a distance of 315 km from Pahalgam, a distance that can be covered by taxis or buses.
+Buses are available at the tourist reception center located at Raghunath Bazaar.
 Another option is to travel to Srinagar by Air and board a bus from there.
 A third option is to take a bus to Baltal from Jammu (400 Km), from where the holy cave is located at a distance of just 14 km.